gastrodon/API-Docs/byte/logged-in.md

 - 200 - account information recieved
 account information recieved

-A account of id `id` exists and was retrieved
+an account of id `id` exists and was retrieved

 ```JSON
 {